Last Updated: Aug 01, 2013 12:20 PM

 College Fantasy Football impact: Slight downgrade for Pitt and 'Cuse fantasy prospects as both schools will see an upgrade in the elite defenses they will face in the ACC.
 However, they should be able to compete at close to the same level they did in the Big East in most games.
 It's not like they are joining the SEC.

-CFF impact: Well, the obvious impact here will be for those BCS-only college fantasy leagues that still include the Big East in their player pool.
+CFF impact: Well, the obvious impact here will be for those BCS-only college fantasy leagues that still include the AAC (Big East) in their player pool.
 For those leagues, there are four new schools to chew on.
 On the other end of the spectrum, those of us in All-FBS leagues are sad to see the break-up of C-USA, a hotbed for fantasy prospects and terrible defenses year-in and year-out.

 Moving from Sun Belt to C-USA: